Darjeeling Toy Train Route & The Journey

 Photo: PP Yoonus, cc by-sa 3.0

-You will pass by the Sonada market area before reaching the train station.
-There are numerous small shops on the road side including clothing stores, shoe stores, food stalls and even small cyber cafes.
-Ma Bhawani Fast Food seems to be a popular snack outlet here serving sweets, samosas, kachuris etc. As you leave the market area, you can see the Sonada Monastery on the right.
-Sonada township stretches to more than a kilometer on the road.
+Ma Bhawani Fast Food is a popular snack outlet here serving sweets, samosas, kachuris etc. As you leave the market area, you can see the Sonada Monastery on the right.
+Sonada township and market span across more than a kilometer along the road.

 From Sonada up to the next station Ghoom, the gradient is the easiest.
 The train passes through the Senchal Forest & Sanctuary which is full with varieties of plantations like rhododendrons, chestnuts, oaks, magnolias and lot more.
 During the spring time, the rhododendrons blossom all over offering a spectacular sight.